ocaml/dune/doc/foreign-code.rst

 .. _foreign-sandboxing:

-Foreign build sandboxing
+Foreign Build Sandboxing
 ========================

-When the build of a C library is too complicated to express in the Dune language, it is possible to simply *sandbox* a foreign build.
+When the build of a C library is too complicated to express in the Dune language, it's possible to simply *sandbox* a foreign build.
 Note that this method can be used to build other things, not just C libraries.

 To do that, follow the following procedure:

-- put all the foreign code in a sub-directory
+- Put all the foreign code in a sub-directory
-- tell Dune not to interpret configuration files in this directory via an :ref:`data_only_dirs <dune-data_only_dirs>` stanza
+- Tell Dune not to interpret configuration files in this directory via an :ref:`data_only_dirs <dune-data_only_dirs>` stanza
-- write a custom rule that:
+- Write a custom rule that:

   - depends on this directory recursively via :ref:`source_tree <source_tree>`
   - invokes the external build system
-- *attach* the C archive files to an OCaml library via :ref:`foreign-archives`.
+- *Attach* the C archive files to an OCaml library via :ref:`foreign-archives`.

 For instance, let's assume that you want to build a C library ``libfoo`` using ``libfoo``'s own build system and attach it to an OCaml library called ``foo``.

 The first step is to put the sources of ``libfoo`` in your project, for instance in ``src/libfoo``.
-Then tell dune to consider ``src/libfoo`` as raw data by writing the following in ``src/dune``:
+Then tell Dune to consider ``src/libfoo`` as raw data by writing the following in ``src/dune``:

 .. code:: scheme